In Defense of Youth Sports

 Growing up I was never involved in youth sports.
 I’m not sure if they weren’t around for girls back in the dark ages, or if my complete lack of interest in anything sports related means they were so far off my radar I just never noticed.
 My idea of “going outside to play” was sitting inside the house reading a book.
 When my parents forced me outside I would bring the book with me.

 Several of my children are hardcore athletes, three of my kids medaled at the Junior Olympics this year in track & field.
 They love nothing more than running, sweating, moving their bodies until they are exhausted.
 And then pushing themselves a little bit more.
 They are perfectionists who thrive on competition.
 It’s a foreign idea to me.

 These are the lessons that I think my children have learned over the years from their involvement in youth sports:

 Youth sports and athletes in general seem to get a bad rap.
 We always hear about the pushy parents, the obnoxious coaches, the self-entitled athletes, but I have found those to be the exceptions.
 The student athletes I know I are busy juggling school and practices that last several hours a day, five or six days a week.
 They quickly learn to prioritize.
-I know everyone has probably seen this video by now, but to me it wasn’t surprising, or shocking, this is the youth sports that I know.
 These are the kind of kids that I am familiar with.
 The kids who stay out at a track meet in 105 degree weather to cheer on their team mates, when they could just go home to their air conditioning.
 When you work so hard for something, it gives you an appreciation for just how hard your competition has also worked.